Frequently Asked Questions

-Although international and DACA students are not eligible to receive funding provided by the National Institutes of Health (NIH) Medical Scientist Training Program (MSTP) grant, our MD-PhD program has funding from other sources for students who are not eligible for NIH support.
-Harvard Medical School (HMS) requires applicants to have at least one year of University level course work from a US or Canadian university.
-If you have a foreign school undergraduate degree already, then you would have to complete 1 academic year (2 semesters) in the United States or Canada prior to matriculating at HMS.
+Yes.
+Though international and DACA students are not eligible to receive funding provided by the National Institutes of Health (NIH) Medical Scientist Training Program (MSTP) grant, our MD-PhD Program has alternate funding for students who are not eligible for NIH support.

 Does the MD-PhD Program interview non-science majors?

-Yes, we interview non-science majors, most of whom are social science applicants.
-The most competitive applicants have a strong foundation in advanced science coursework and dedicated research experience, and are highly committed to a career as a physician and scientist.
+Yes.
+We interview non-science majors, most of whom are social science applicants.
+The most competitive applicants have a strong foundation in advanced science coursework, dedicated research experience, and are highly committed to a career as a physician scientist.

 When do students formally apply to the PhD program?